 Luna's fingers hit the board on her third dive, but she finished the preliminaries and X-rays taken later were negative.

 Davis, a 17-year-old diver who trains in Columbus, Ohio, was competing in her first senior-level world championships.
-She was in 14th place at the time, which would have put her in position to advance to the semifinals later Friday.
+She was in 14th place at the time, which would have put her in position to advance to the semifinals Friday.

 The fourth round of competition resumed after a brief delay.